 CMU oversees the health of all animals involved in research projects, which requires extensive communication with the scientists and research staff.
-Veterinarians provide veterinary and technical expertise to the scientists and the Institutional Animal Care and Use Committee (IACUC) during study protocol development, review, and modification, and continually seek methods to improve the health and welfare of the research animals under their care.
-CMU staff work closely with the Behavior Services Unit to ensure that the goals of NHP psychological well-being are met, and with ONPRC scientists and research staff to update procedures as new clinical standards of care emerge.
+Veterinarians provide veterinary and technical expertise to the scientists and the Institutional Animal Care and Use Committee (IACUC) during research protocol development, review, and modification, and continually seek methods to improve the health and welfare of the animals under their care.
+CMU staff work closely with the Behavioral Services Unit to ensure that the goals of NHP psychological well-being are met, and with ONPRC scientists and research staff to update procedures as new clinical standards of care emerge.

 As is required both for maintaining licensure and to keep current with veterinary practice standards, technicians and veterinarians participate in regular continuing education events.
 This includes participation in presentations at conferences, symposia, and outreach events, as well as publishing journal articles to share our knowledge with others.
 The veterinary staff provides teaching and mentoring to veterinary and technician students, research and husbandry staff, and many other entities on and off campus, to encourage understanding of research animal care and procedures throughout the biomedical research community.